MEI Travel Banner Ad

 Other Add-Ons

-In addition, Norwegian Cruise Line has its “Free at Sea” program, which includes free wifi, limited free specialty dining and excursions, a free drinks package, and other perks such as a discount on the second guest in a cabin.
-Though this promotion is pretty much a permanent part of NCL’s pricing structure these days, it may not apply to every single sailing.
-So check that it does before making a final decision.
+In addition, Norwegian Cruise Line has its “More at Sea” program, which includes limited free specialty dining, wifi, and excursions; a free drinks package; and other perks such as a discount on the second guest in a cabin.
+This program applies to just about every 3+ night sailing on NCL except for charter cruises.

 Six-Night Western Caribbean on Royal Caribbean

-The itinerary includes two sea days for relaxing or enjoying the huge amount of activities and amenities the ship has to offer, plus three port calls in Jamaica, the Bahamas, and Royal Caribbean’s private destination in Haiti, Labadee.
+The itinerary includes two sea days for relaxing or enjoying the huge amount of activities and amenities the ship has to offer, plus port calls in Puerto Rico, the Bahamas, and the Dominican Republic.
 The six-night length means you’ll get back with a couple days to unpack and catch up on sleep before classes begin again.

 Four-Night Baja Mexico on Carnival

 If you go to college on the west coast, consider hopping on this quick four-night voyage out of LA to Catalina Island and Ensenada.
-Taking place aboard Carnival’s recently renovated ship Carnival Radiance, the itinerary includes a sea day for hanging out on the ship with your friends.
+Taking place aboard Carnival’s “Italian Style” ship Carnival Firenze, the itinerary includes a sea day for hanging out on the ship with your friends.

-If you’re looking for an even shorter getaway, the same ship also operates three-night sailings with a stop in Ensenada.
+If you’re looking for a slightly longer getaway, the same ship also operates six-night sailings with stops in Ensenada and Cabo San Lucas.

-College students who seek a tropical cruise getaway that takes full advantage of their week-long spring break might consider this seven-night eastern Caribbean itinerary aboard Norwegian Epic.
+College students who seek a tropical cruise getaway that takes full advantage of their week-long spring break might consider this seven-night western Caribbean itinerary aboard Norwegian Escape from New Orleans.

-The itinerary includes two sea days, perfect for enjoying the ship’s water park complete with a bowl slide.
-As for ports, the ship will stop in San Juan, Puerto Rico; St. Thomas; Amber Cove, Dominican Republic; and NCL’s private Bahamian island Great Stirrup Cay.
-The itinerary has a perfect mix of culture-rich destinations as well as spots perfect for a beach or pool day.
+The itinerary includes two sea days, perfect for enjoying the ship’s water park complete with four water slides.
+As for ports, the ship will stop in Costa Maya and Cozumel, Mexico; Roatán, Honduras; and NCL’s private destination in Belize, Harvest Caye.
+The itinerary has a perfect mix of culture and history-rich destinations as well as spots perfect for a beach or pool day.

 If you’re looking to splurge for a more premium (and adults-only!) cruise experience for spring break, this five-night itinerary aboard Virgin Voyages’ Scarlet Lady might fit the bill.

 Two sea days provide ample time to hang out in one of the many modern and upscale spots across the ship, as well as hit The Manor nightclub and be able to sleep in the next morning.
-Port calls include Puerto Plata in the Dominican Republic as well as Bimini, Bahamas — where Virgin has its own beach club that’s free for passengers.
+Port calls include Cozumel, Mexico as well as Bimini, Bahamas — where Virgin has its own beach club that’s free for passengers.

 Seven-Night Eastern Caribbean on Carnival